Yang Guifei: Personal characteristics

 Yang was known for having a larger figure in an era of Chinese history when such body types were preferred.
 Because of that, Yang is often compared and contrasted with Empress Zhao Feiyan, who is known for being a slender person.
 This, in turn, led to the four-character idiom huanfei yanshou (環肥燕瘦 (环肥燕瘦, huánféi yànshòu, plump Huan, slender Yan)), describing the physical range of the types of beauties between Zhao and Yang.

 Modern-day description of Yang's physical size differs.
 She has been variously described as "rotund", "well rounded", "full-bodied", "portly", and "obese".
 However, some consider the description of Yang as an obese woman to be either a misinterpretation of ancient Chinese texts, or a misapplication of modern standards on body size.

-Lychee was a favorite fruit for Yang, and the emperor had the fruit, which was only grown in southern China, delivered by the imperial courier's fast horses, whose riders would take shifts day and night in a Pony Express-like manner, to the capital.
-Most historians believe the fruits were delivered from modern Guangdong, but some believe they came from modern Sichuan.
+Lychees were a favorite fruit of Yang and later became a literary and historical symbol of her exceptional favor and perceived extravagance, often cited allegorically in accounts of the Tang dynasty's decline.
+Because lychees were grown only in southern China, the fruit was transported to the capital Chang'an by imperial couriers on fast horses, with riders relaying the delivery day and night in a system, similar to a Pony Express.
+Some historians believe the lychees were sourced from Guangdong, while others argue they were transported from Yang's native Sichuan.